 - Long-term commitment The program should be designed to gain a long-term commitment from the proven, accomplished executives that lead our success.
-Our Named Executive Officers have a combined total of approximately 60 years with the Company, during which they have held different positions and have been promoted to increasing levels of responsibility due to their exceptional contributions. - Pay-for-performance A high proportion of total compensation should be at risk and tied to achievement of annual operating and strategic goals and increases in stockholder value. - Stockholder alignment Long-term incentives should be provided annually in Company equity to encourage executives to plan and act with the perspective of stockholders. - Long-term performance orientation The mix of incentives provided should motivate long-term sustainable growth in the value of Company. - Focus on total compensation Compensation opportunities should be considered in the context of total compensation relative to the pay practices of similar technology companies that compete with us for talent.
+Our NEOs have a combined total of approximately 66 years with the Company, during which they have held different positions and have been promoted to increasing levels of responsibility due to their exceptional contributions. - Pay-for-performance A high proportion of total compensation should be at risk and tied to achievement of annual operating and strategic goals and increases in stockholder value. - Equity emphasis Long-term incentives should be provided annually in Company equity to encourage executives to plan and act with the perspective of long-term stockholders. - Sustainable performance orientation The mix of incentives provided should motivate sustainable growth in the value of Company. - Focus on total compensation Compensation opportunities should be considered in the context of total compensation relative to the pay practices of similar technology companies that compete with us for talent.